Melody8988/Pet-Hotel-AngulalrJS/README.md

 This is a full stack application intended for a small pet sitting buisness to be able to manage their customer information and all the current pets in their care.

-**Link when the live version of the app is hosted on Heroku.
+**Link when to live version on Heroku: https://gentle-reef-36138.herokuapp.com/#!/dash

 ## Built With SEAN stack